What is USB3 Vision?

 What is Pleora’s role?

-Pleora’s USB 3.0 video interface products are USB3 Vision compliant, and the company plays an active role in USB3 Vision standards activities.
+Pleora’s frame grabbers and embedded solutions are USB3 Vision compliant, and the company plays an active role in USB3 Vision standards activities.
 Pleora contributed to the technical specifications and marketing development needed to launch the standard, and our representatives are driving its ongoing evolution by serving on the USB3 Vision Technical Committee.
-In addition, George Chamberlain, Pleora’s President, provides stewardship for the standard as a member of the AIA Board of Directors and as co-chair of the Future Standards Forum.

 How does USB3 Vision relate to GenICam and GigE Vision?